infinityworks/policies/ISO-9001/code-of-conduct/readme.md

   * [Policies](https://policies.infinityworks.com/)

 All employees should read and follow our company policies.
-If they have any questions, they should ask their managers or the [People Team](https://intranet.infinityworks.com/key-people/head-office-support)
+If they have any questions, they should ask their managers or the [People Ops team](https://intranet.infinityworks.com/key-people/head-office-support)

 ## Disciplinary actions
 Our company may have to take disciplinary action against employees who repeatedly or intentionally fail to follow our code of conduct.
 Disciplinary actions will vary depending on the violation and follow our Disciplinary process.